hantaotaohan/stars/README.md

 - [electron/electron](https://github.com/electron/electron) - :electron: Build cross-platform desktop apps with JavaScript, HTML, and CSS
 - [herbstluftwm/herbstluftwm](https://github.com/herbstluftwm/herbstluftwm) - A manual tiling window manager for X11
 - [yasirtug/ni-translate](https://github.com/yasirtug/ni-translate) - A translator for Linux, running at the background which wakes up with the translation of the last selected text on command.
-- [crow-translate/crow-translate](https://github.com/crow-translate/crow-translate) - A simple and lightweight translator that allows you to translate and speak text using Google, Yandex and Bing.
+- [crow-translate/crow-translate](https://github.com/crow-translate/crow-translate) - A simple and lightweight translator that allows you to translate and speak text using Google, Yandex Bing, LibreTranslate and Lingva.
 - [kapitainsky/RcloneBrowser](https://github.com/kapitainsky/RcloneBrowser) - Simple cross platform GUI for rclone.
 Supports macOS, GNU/Linux, BSD family and Windows.
 - [manisandro/gImageReader](https://github.com/manisandro/gImageReader) - A Gtk/Qt front-end to tesseract-ocr.
 - [albertlauncher/albert](https://github.com/albertlauncher/albert) - A fast and flexible keyboard launcher